 But most of us would bundle up against the cold of a Tennessee October evening wearing our own clothes.
 In the tradition of the holiday, however, we felt it necessary to hide our faces.
-Knowing that the person who answered our knock at the door couldn’t tell who we were added to the excitement.
+Thinking that the person who answered our knock at the door couldn’t tell who we were added to the excitement.

 The extent of my Halloween costumes usually was just a covering for my face.
 In my childhood we called these “false faces.”
 What a highlight it was to go to the drugstore and select a false face for Halloween.